AISViz/AISdb/CONTRIBUTING.md

   cargo test --features sqlite,postgres
   ```

+  The `sqlite` and `postgres` features are already the crate defaults; the flags are kept to mirror CI.

 - **Rust (database_server):** `cargo check` must pass in the `database_server/` directory.

 - **Python:** The test suite must pass.
-Pytest configuration lives in `pyproject.toml` under `[tool.pytest.ini_options]`:
+Pytest configuration lives in `pyproject.toml` under `[tool.pytest.ini_options]` (testpaths `aisdb/tests`):

   ```sh
   pytest ./aisdb/tests/
   ```

-  Some tests require a local PostgreSQL server with the TimescaleDB extension; the CI workflows in `.github/workflows/` document a working setup for Linux, macOS, and Windows.
+  Many tests require a local PostgreSQL 17 server; the TimescaleDB paths additionally need the TimescaleDB extension.
+CI installs PostgreSQL 17 on Linux, macOS, and Windows, and installs TimescaleDB on Linux and macOS (the Windows job runs against plain PostgreSQL 17).
+The workflows in `.github/workflows/` document a working setup for each OS.

+- **Wheels:** Release wheels are built by CI for Linux, Windows, and macOS.
+A representative Linux wheel is smoke-tested by installing and importing it under uv, and every artifact's distribution metadata is validated with `twine check`.
+You do not need to build wheels locally.

+### Coding standards

+These are enforced by reviewers rather than an automated CI linter, so keep them in mind before opening a pull request.

 - **SQL:** All SQL statements must be parameterized.
 Never build SQL from string interpolation or concatenation of user input.

-- **Wheels:** Release wheels are built by CI for Linux, Windows, and macOS, and must be installable with both pip and uv.
-You do not need to build wheels locally.

 ## Community and Support